gkarlddan/merge-conflict-example-2/README.md

 # merge-conflict-example-2
-I guess you REALLY could NOT say this really was, a conflict, STUPIDLY merged.
-Its quite the contrary, but one can certainly try.
-GDSKJHGLDAJFIOASJFOQWJFGOKS:DGJK:OSHGIUEAND
+I suppose you REALLY could NOT SAYETH THAT THIS THIS  The this really was, a possiflicict, STUPIDLY emerged.
-SGDUSJGKLS:DNG:AKGMe

-but, WHAT IF YOU consider the following, what if this merging, was possibly duplicated?
-The thought is.. terrifying, even i can't believe it..
-AFDJSDLGSDGJWUAROFJAD
-JGDLSGSDG
+but, WHAT IF YOU coWHAT ARE YOU TALKING ABOUT???
+Merging the conflict?!.

-What if instead of conflicting the merging we instead duplicated the conflict?
+What if instead of conflicting thf THe mERging CATEcated the conflict?
 WHO KNOWS!!!
 I DONT!!!
-AGSDG
-DS
-GSD
-GSD
-G
-SGDSDG